-This document is provided by Cigna solely for informational purposes to promote consumer health.
+This document is provided by Cigna Healthcare solely for informational purposes to promote consumer health.
 It does not constitute medical advice and is not intended to be a substitute for proper dental care provided by a dentist.
-Cigna assumes no responsibility for any circumstances arising out of the use, misuse, interpretation or application of any information supplied in this document.
+Cigna Healthcare assumes no responsibility for any circumstances arising out of the use, misuse, interpretation or application of any information supplied in this document.
 Always consult with your doctor for appropriate examinations, treatment, testing, and care recommendations.

-All Cigna products and services are provided exclusively by or through operating subsidiaries of Cigna Corporation, including Cigna Health and Life Insurance Company, Connecticut, Inc., and Cigna Dental Health, Inc. and its subsidiaries.
+All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna Group, including Cigna Health and Life Insurance Company, Connecticut General Life Insurance Company, Cigna HealthCare of Connecticut, Inc., and Cigna Dental Health, Inc. and its subsidiaries.
 The Cigna name, logo, and other Cigna marks are owned by Cigna Intellectual Property, Inc. All pictures are used for illustrative purposes only.

-\ Please refer to your plan documents to determine which procedures are covered by your specific dental plan and for more information, including costs and frequency limitations.
+^{} Please refer to your plan documents to determine which procedures are covered by your specific dental plan and for more information, including costs and frequency limitations.